-Land Use Implications
+Land Use

 The Shirley-Jordan River OCP designates the subject property as Pacific Acreage (PA), which generally consists of rural and rural residential zoned lands outside Settlement areas and west of Muir Creek.
 The PA designation supports an average minimum parcel size of one parcel per two hectares provided that no new parcels are created with an area of less than one hectare.
 The OCP generally supports a density of one single-family dwelling or one two-family dwelling per parcel for land designated PA.
-The OCP also includes policies that support the rezoning of Rural A zoned lands for the purposes of subdivision to create a number of lots equivalent to the number of existing dwellings.
-Proposed Bylaw No. 4615, removes the property from the Rural A zone and adds it to the RR-3 zone.
-This is aligned with the OCP and its intention to maintain the neighbourhood's rural character.
+Policy 484(U) of the OCP supports the rezoning of lands zoned Rural A to facilitate subdivision based on a ratio of one parcel in the proposed plan of subdivision per hectare of land in the parent parcel prior to the subtraction of any area for road or park dedication.
+Further, policy 484(V) supports the rezoning of Rural A zoned lands for the purposes of subdivision to create a number of parcels equivalent to the number of existing dwellings.
+Proposed Bylaw No. 4615 removes the property from the Rural A zone and adds it to the RR-3 zone.
+This is consistent with the OCP's policy regarding Rural A zoned land and its intention to maintain the neighbourhood's rural character.